 - (5) MOSC 25B5O.
 Supervises, plans, coordinates and directs the employment, operation and management of computer systems and the IT network.
 Provides senior level NA functions and data system integration at Division, Army, Joint, and National levels.
 Provides technical and tactical advice to command and staff on IT matters.
-Manages the operations in support of Content Management.
+Manages the operations in support of digital management systems.
 Plans the unit level computer life cycle program.
 Develops and provides training to command and staff on computer and IT matters.
-Supervises and coordinates the development of the IT network in the TOC and assists in the planning, configuration, management, and monitoring of the WAN.
-Assists in the development of NETOPS unit level policies and SOP.
-Participates in the development of COOP and TacSOP.
+Supervises and coordinates the development of the IT network in the TOC and assists in the planning, configuration, management, and monitoring of the LAN.
+Assists in the development of IT management policies and organizational procedures.
+Participates in the development of continuity plans, IT protocols, and establishment of best practices.
 Performs duties as the Information Technology Chief for Corps and Army levels.
 Maintains IT operations.
-Coordinates high level or contractor support maintenance for assigned equipment. - (6) MOSC 25B6O.
+Coordinates higher level or contractor support maintenance for assigned equipment. - (6) MOSC 25B6O.
 Perform duties shown in preceding skill level.
 Mentors command leadership and subordinate personnel on information technology and information systems operational training and doctrine.
 Plans, develops, and implements information technology and information systems operational training, doctrine, and major command operations; directs information systems operations for larger scale operations at Department of the Army level.
 Serves on national committees, work groups, and advises international, national, military and civil organizations.
 Performs duties as the Senior Information Technology Chief. - b.
 Physical demands rating and qualifications for initial award of MOS.
-Information technology specialist must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 212221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 100 in aptitude area ST in Armed Services Vocational aptitude Battery (ASVAB) tests administered prior to 2 January 2002. - (b) A minimum score of 96 in aptitude area ST on ASVAB tests administered on and after 2 January 2002 and prior to 1 July 2004. - (c) A minimum score of 95 in aptitude area ST on ASVAB test administered on and after 1 July 2004. - (d) A minimum OPAT score of Long Jump (LJ) 0120 cm, seated Power Throw (PT) 0350 cm, Strength Deadlift (SD) 0120 lbs., and Interval Aerobic Run (IR) 0036 shuttles in Physical Demand Category of "Moderate" (Gold). - (5) A security clearance of SECRET is required for the initial award and to maintain the MOS. - (6) A U.S. citizen. - (7) Ability to read, comprehend and clearly enunciate English. - (8) Formal training (completion of MOS 25B Course (conducted under the auspices of the U.S. Army Signal School) mandatory or meet the ACASP criteria per paragraph 9-5b(5)(b) of this pamphlet, Industry standard certifications validated by the Office Chief of Signal, and in paragraph (a) and (b) below.
-Waiver may be granted by Commandant, U.S. Army Signal School, ATTN: ATZH-CD, Ft Gordon, GA 30905-5735. - (a) Be eligible for SECRET security access under provisions of AR 380-67. - (b) Must have completed at least 2 years of accredited college or technical school studies in computer science, information technology or have a combination of 2 years formal training and work experience in computer networking computer operating systems, computer applications, local area network installation and management, transmission control protocol/internet protocol (TCP/IP), switches and routers. - c.
+Information technology specialist must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 212221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 95 in aptitude area ST. - (b) A minimum Occupational Physical Assessment Test (OPAT) score of Long Jump (LJ) 0120cm, seated Power Throw (PT) 0350cm, Strength Deadlift (SD) 0120lbs., and Interval Aerobic Run (IR) 00:36 shuttles in Physical Demand Category of "Moderate" (Gold). - (5) A security clearance of SECRET is required for the initial award and to maintain the MOS. - (6) A U.S. citizen. - (7) Ability to read, comprehend and clearly enunciate English. - (8) Formal training (completion of MOS 25B Course (conducted under the auspices of the U.S. Army Signal School) is mandatory or meet Industry standard certifications validated by the Office Chief of Signal, and in paragraph (a) and (b) below.
+Waiver may be granted by Commandant, U.S. Army Signal School, ATTN: ATZH-CD, Fort Eisenhower, GA 30905-5735. - (9) Be eligible for SECRET security access under provisions of AR 380-67. - c.
 Additional skill identifiers.
-(Note: Refer to table 12-8 (Listing of universal ASI's associated with this MOS)). - d.
+(Note: Refer to table 12-8 (Listing of universal ASI's associated with this MOS). - d.
 Physical requirements and standards of grade.
-Physical requirements and SG relating to each skill level are listed in the following tables:

-- (1) Table 10-25B-1.
-Physical requirements.

-(2) Table 10-25B-2.
-Standards of grade TOE/MTOE.

-(3) Table 10-25B-3.
+Physical requirements and standards of grade relating to each skill level are listed in the following tables: - (1) Table 10-25B-1.
+Physical requirements. - (2) Table 10-25B-2.
+Standards of grade TOE/MTOE. - (3) Table 10-25B-3.
 Standards of grade TDA.